 HO-8 Modified Coverage Form Policy

 This policy is suitable for homes that didn’t meet the standard of other home policies.
-Insurers typically assign this policy for homes with high-risk loss or damage.
-Older homes or homes needing significant improvements fall under the high-risk homes category.
-The coverage it provides is the same as HO-1.
+Consequently, insurers typically assign this policy for homes with high-risk loss or damage.
+Moreover, older homes or homes needing significant improvements fall under the high-risk homes category.
+Also, the coverage it provides is the same as HO-1.

-Here are some insurance tips you can use to lower your homeowner’s insurance premiums.
-These tips will make sure you get the best out of your home insurance policy.
+Here are some insurance tips or insurance hacks you can use to lower your homeowner’s insurance premiums.
+In addition, these tips will make sure you get the best out of your home insurance policy.

 Regularly review your homeowners’ insurance policy to ensure you have enough coverage.
 Make sure your policy limit is enough to rebuild your house in case it gets destroyed by covered perils.
-Underestimating your home reconstruction costs is one of the biggest financial mistakes you can make.
+In fact, underestimating your home reconstruction costs is one of the biggest financial mistakes you can make.
 Many factors influence the cost of rebuilding homes, thus it changes year by year.
-The increasing inflation rate and construction materials increase the cost of rebuilding homes.
-Secure a homeowner’s coverage based on the reconstruction costs to ensure your home is adequately protected.
+Furthermore, the increasing inflation rate and construction materials increase the cost of rebuilding homes.
+Moreover, secure a homeowner’s coverage based on the reconstruction costs to ensure your home is adequately protected.

 How to Calculate Your Home Rebuilding Costs

-It is important to accurately estimate your home rebuilding costs.
-Underestimating the cost of rebuilding your home can result in an inadequate insurance payout.
-Overinsuring your home replacement costs will lead to unnecessarily high premiums.
+For the first insurance hack, It is important to accurately estimate your home rebuilding costs.
+Also, underestimating the cost of rebuilding your home can result in an inadequate insurance payout.
+In addition, overinsuring your home replacement costs will lead to unnecessarily high premiums.
 You can get the rebuild value of your home from the following:

 - Mortgage Valuation Report